-Using positive reinforcement techniques such as a little treat when your puppy does what is asked of them, will help them learn even faster, especially if they are a stubborn puppy.
+Using positive reinforcement techniques, such as a little treat when your puppy does what is asked of them, will help them learn even faster.

-Only you can decide how you feel about the morality of buying a breed or mixed breed dog that has been bred to have breathing problems.
+Only you can decide how you feel about the morality of buying a breed or mixed breed dog that has breathing problems.

 Being crossed with a dog with a full muzzle might reduce the chances of your pup having problems, but it won’t remove them completely.

 So, if your heart is set on this cross, it is essential that you choose a breeder who has used a Pekingese parent with a fuller muzzle.
 Make sure they provide evidence that a vet has confirmed they don’t have BOAS.
 This will give you the best chance of not bringing home a puppy that suffers.